Tutor HuntTest QuestionsPhysics QuestionsYear 10 Physics Questions

 Below a typical questions that will be covered in this test.
 You final score will be logged on your account

-A light ray is incident on a mirror at 25° to the surface (i.e. 65° to the normal).
-What is the angle between the reflected ray and the normal?
+A light ray strikes a mirror at 30° to the normal.
+What is the angle between the reflected ray and the surface of the mirror?

 Which of the following best explains why polished metal makes better specular reflectors than white paint?